jrmolloy2/jba-code-challenge/README.md

 I chose to output the data into a sqlite database as this was the simplest, 'on the fly' option to demonstrate how it could be written to a database.
 I also chose to export the data to a zipped json file as this can be transported between different systems easily.

-I have included a 'resources' folder containing the example file stored on the JBA Software website.
+I have included a 'resources' folder containing the example file stored on the JBA Software website and the outputs from the program run by me.
+The outputs are:

+- precip.db - the sqlite database
+- precip.zip - the json file

+The sqlite database can be viewed for free online at [SQLViewer](https://inloop.github.io/sqlite-viewer/).

 ## Project setup